Fosston, Minnesota: History

-In the year 1876 the first white settlers came to the Fosston area, arriving in covered wagons, bringing with them a few cattle, oxen, horses and mules.
-Charles Adair, with his family was the first to file a claim on the land, with nine others soon following.
-Fosston, is located in sections 3 and 4 of Rosebud Township, and was named in honor of Louis Foss, an immigrant from the village Nyttingnes in Sogn og Fjordane county, Norway.
-The townsite was organized by W. J. Hilligoss, who selected and purchased the townsite in 1884, had it surveyed, platted a four-block area, and built a hotel.
+In 1876, the first white settlers came to the Fosston area, arriving in covered wagons, bringing with them a few cattle, oxen, horses and mules.
+Charles Adair was the first to file a claim on the land, with nine others soon following.
+Fosston is in sections 3 and 4 of Rosebud Township, and was named after Louis Foss, an immigrant from the Nyttingnes, a village in Sogn og Fjordane county, Norway.
+The townsite was organized by W. J. Hilligoss, who selected and purchased it in 1884, had it surveyed, platted a four-block area, and built a hotel.
 Hilligoss died in 1941.
-The town was named Fosston when Louis Foss moved his store and opened a post office there.
+The town was named Fosston when Foss moved his store and opened a post office there.
 The village was incorporated on August 22, 1895.
-The incorporation papers of Fosston were recorded June 8, 1889, by the Register of Deeds in Crookston, the County Seat of Polk County, Minnesota.
+The incorporation papers of Fosston were recorded on June 8, 1889, by the Register of Deeds in Crookston.
 Fosston was a busy depot on the Great Northern Railway line.